adiwg/mdEditor-doc/publish.md

 Users can publish records to an online platform.
 The current option is ScienceBase, a collaborative data cataloging and data management platform developed by the United States Geological Survey.
 It provides a centralized, searchable, and publicly-available repository for data.
 You must have a ScienceBase user account with publishing rights in order to publish to ScienceBase.

+## Before You Begin

+Please read through ALL instructions before you begin the publishing proecess.
+After you understand how the publishing function works, please read the testing instructions and proceed with testing the publishing before you try to publish any of your real records.

 * Enter your ScienceBase **Username** and **Password **and click **Login**.
 * Select the records that you would like to publish and click **Publish**.